Cakinn1/Cakinn1/README.md

 # Hi 👋, I'm Anthony

-- 🔭 I’m currently working on an online internship with Nextjs, Typescript and Firebase.
+- 🔭 I’m currently working on a sweet new project with Nextjs, Typescript, Firebase and stripe.
 - 🔭 I’m currently adding new features to my busy bee social media application [Busy Bee](https://github.com/Cakinn1/Busy-Bee).
 - 🔭 I’m currently revisting and revamping a lot of old projects and completeing them.
 - 🚀 I’m currently working on React Project challenges.